 Taking the writing course that is right for you is an important first step to developing the writing skills you’ll need both now and later.
 To earn a degree in any major, you will need to earn passing grades in two first-year writing courses, four writing-intensive courses in the Wright State Core (general education), and two writing-intensive courses in your major.

-How do I take the Writing Placement Test?
+How do I start or submit my Writing Placement Test?

 To begin the writing placement test, you will be required to authenticate with your Wright State UID and PIN.
 The first time you log in, you will see the test and instructions for completing it.
 Remember: Once you begin the test, you must complete it by submitting your writing within 12 hours.